 Strategy for GS Papers

 Mishra states that time management is the most important pillar of preparation as well as the examination.
 One should try and maintain discipline and motivation along the journey.
-To keep up the discipline and motivation, she had bought a watch and kept a track of her study time.
+To keep up their discipline and motivation, she bought a watch and kept a track of her study time.
 She would even stop her timer if she would drink water.
 She did a quality study and she advises the same to candidates.
-She says that consistency is the key in your routine studies.
+She says that consistency is the key to your routine studies.

 Books and Online Materials

 Mishra said she studied for 7 to 8 hours every day and used a timer to keep track of how much time she spent on each topic.
 She used the basic books as well during her preparation.
 Apart from that, she used Google and Youtube to find online study materials to help her understand topics that were not covered in the basic books.